Image size 1600x900. Swimmer holding a steady pace in a lap pool.

 Key cues

-• Breathe on the same pattern to lock in rhythm.
+• Keep the same breathing pattern to lock in rhythm.

-• Push off in a tight streamline every wall.
+• Push off each wall in a tight streamline before your first stroke.

 Common mistakes

-• Racing the final 25 instead of holding pace.
+• Racing the last 25 instead of holding your target pace.

-• Letting the kick slow down as you get tired.
+• Letting the kick fade as you get tired.

 Coaching tip